(NEW YORK) — A virus epidemic that started in China about two months ago is now tightening its grip around the globe.

 5:04 a.m.
 Outbreak slows in China but flourishes elsewhere

 At least 64 other nations have confirmed cases of the novel coronavirus, with South Korea, Italy and Iran having the highest national totals, respectively, behind China.
 The World Health Organization, which has declared the outbreak a global health emergency and warned of its “pandemic potential,” has recorded nearly 90,000 confirmed infections and over 3,000 deaths worldwide.
 China remains the hardest-hit country by far, accounting for over 90 percent of cases and fatalities.

 However, China appears to be winning its battle against the newly identified virus, known officially as COVID-19, which emerged in the city of Wuhan back in December.
 The number of new cases reported each day has plummeted in recent weeks and hospitals are sending thousands of recovered patients home.

 “We definitely believe that with the coming of spring, we are not far from the coming of the victory, of the final defeat of COVID-19,” Chinese Ambassador to the United Nations, Zhang Jun, told reporters in New York City on Monday.

-Meanwhile, an outbreak is growing in the United States where over 100 cases have been confirmed in at least 11 states as of Tuesday morning, according to The Associated Press.
-That number includes 48 people who were repatriated to the United States on charter flights from Wuhan, China, or from the Diamond Princess Cruise ship quarantined off the coast of Japan.
+Meanwhile, an outbreak is growing in the United States, where over 100 cases have been confirmed.
+That number includes 48 people who were repatriated to the United States on charter flights from Wuhan, China, or from the Diamond Princess cruise ship quarantined off the coast of Japan.
 There have also been several instances of community-acquired cases on U.S. soil in which the patients had no known exposure to the virus through travel or close contact with a known infected individual.